 Comments of the TWPs in 2011 General The TWA considered Annex III and recommended to combine new Section 6 "Data processing for the assessment of distinctness and for producing variety descriptions" (Annex III to document TWA/40/14) with new Section 13 "Methods for data processing for the assessment of distinctness and for producing variety descriptions" (Annex VIII to document TWA/40/14) and new Section "Guidance for the development of variety descriptions" (Annex XI to document TWA/40/14).
-TWA

-The TWC recalled that the objective of this New Section 6 on P I of TGP/8 was to present the principles for producing valuescriptions whilst New Section 13 was aimed to presen methods.
-The TWC expressed a preference to develop this section for Par TGP/8, describing the principles for producing variety descript whereas New Section 13 "Methods for data processing for assessment of distinctness and for producing variety descript should reflect the methods to be included in Part II of TGP/8. ariety t the rt I in tions, r the The TWV considered Annex III in conjunction with Annex V that document.
-It agreed that the information provided in A VIII was a very important first step in developing common guid on data processing for the assessment of distinctness and producing variety descriptions, but concluded that the informati presented in Annex VIII would not be appropriate for inclusive document TGP/8.
-It agreed to propose that the Office of the U be requested to summarize the different approaches set out in A VIII with regard to aspects in common and aspects where there divergence.
-As a next step, on the basis of that summarize consideration could be given to developing general guidance. dance d for on as on in Jinion Annex e was The TWO noted the information provided in Annex II conjunction with Annex VIII of that document.
-It agreed that section should include an example of an ornamental variety, consideration of the number of notes for a quantity characteristic. at the with The TWF considered Annex III in conjunction with Annex V that document.
-It agreed that the information provided in A VIII was a very important first step in developing common guid on data processing for the assessment of distinctness and producing variety descriptions, but concluded that the informati presented in Annex VIII would not be appropriate for inclusive document TGP/8.
-It agreed to propose that the Office of the U be requested to summarize the different approaches set out in A VIII with regard to aspects in common and aspects where there divergence.
-As a next step, on the basis of that summa consideration could be given to developing general guidance.
-TWF agreed that the section should include an example of a variety, with consideration of the number of notes for a quantity characteristic.
-Annex dance d for on as on in Jnion Annex e was mary, The
+TWA The TWC recalled that the objective of this New Section 6 on PART I of TGP/8 was to present the principles for producing variety descriptions whilst New Section 13 was aimed to present the methods.
+The TWC expressed a preference to develop this section for Part I in TGP/8, describing the principles for producing variety descriptions, whereas New Section 13 "Methods for data processing for the assessment of distinctness and for producing variety descriptions" should reflect the methods to be included in Part II of TGP/8.
+TWC The TWV considered Annex III in conjunction with Annex VIII of that document.
+It agreed that the information provided in Annex VIII was a very important first step in developing common guidance on data processing for the assessment of distinctness and for producing variety descriptions, but concluded that the information as presented in Annex VIII would not be appropriate for inclusion in document TGP/8.
+It agreed to propose that the Office of the Union be requested to summarize the different approaches set out in Annex VIII with regard to aspects in common and aspects where there was divergence.
+As a TWV next step, on the basis of that summary, consideration could be given to developing general guidance.
+The TWO noted the information provided in Annex III in conjunction with Annex VIII of that document.
+It agreed that the section should include an example of an ornamental variety, with consideration of the number of notes for a quantitative characteristic.
+TWO The TWF considered Annex III in conjunction with Annex VIII of that document.
+It agreed that the information provided in Annex VIII was a very important first step in developing common guidance on data processing for the assessment of distinctness and for producing variety descriptions, but concluded that the information as presented in Annex VIII would not be appropriate for inclusion in document TGP/8.
+It agreed to propose that the Office of the Union be requested to summarize the different approaches set out in Annex VIII with regard to aspects in common and aspects where there was divergence.
+As a next step, on the basis of that summary, consideration could be given to developing general guidance.
+The TWF agreed that the section should include an example of a fruit variety, with consideration of the number of notes for a quantitative characteristic.
+TWF